ursky/SnapT/README.md

+### Note: SnapT is under early development.
+Use at your own risk.

 **Current SnapT version = 0.1**.
 To update, run `conda install -c ursky snapt=0.1`

 # SnapT - **S**mall **n**cRNA **a**nnotation **p**ipeline for **t**ranscriptomic data